NicklasVraa/LiX/readme.md

 # LiX <!-- omit in toc -->
-Lix is a package, which bundle other packages and commands.
+Lix is a package which bundles other packages and commands.
 These bundles may be specified when importing the LiX package by document-classes or directly in your main document.
 The goal of this package is to simplify the process of defining your own class, and to speed up writing your own documents.

 **Motivation**: \
 While LaTeX is the indisputable king for typesetting academic papers, it does have a steep learning curve and is very syntax-heavy.
 To ease the burden of typesetting and bring the focus back on the content, the syntax should be as light as possible.
 Defining your own look-and-feel is even more inaccessible, if one is not familiar with basic programming -  hence this humble project, which attempts to address these issues.